texs14/nuxt-test-2/apm/Memory/Manager_Bootstrap.md

 - Follow SOLID and DRY patterns
 - Reuse existing components/composables before creating new ones
-- Use UIButton for buttons, Nuxt UI modals for confirmations
+- Use UIButton for buttons, Nuxt UI modals for confirmations from ~/components/ui/UIButton.vue
 - Maintain BEM CSS methodology throughout
 - No file size restrictions yet (plan for future)